raymon-roos/markers-puller/readme.md

 **if you need to install the libraries:**

-pip install json os re
+'''pip install json os re'''

 ![alt text](assets/output.png)